chintalokeshdev-8/aarogyadatha/src/README.md

 ## Core Features

-MedBridge integrates multiple essential health services into one seamless application.
+Arogyadhatha integrates multiple essential health services into one seamless application.
 Below is a breakdown of each key feature, explaining what it is, why it's important, and how people use it.

 ### 1. AI Symptom Checker
 - **What it is:** An intelligent tool that allows users to input their health symptoms (via text or voice) and receive an AI-generated analysis.